-Our device is manufactured to international standards.
-If your readings from the PC-66 Handheld Pulse Oximeter are slightly off from other pulse oximeter’s readings.
-The possible reasons are:
+Our oximeters are manufactured to international quality standards.
+If the readings from your PC-66 Handheld Pulse Oximeter are slightly off from other pulse oximeter’s readings, the possible reasons are:

 - Within 3% difference should be normal.
 According to international manufacturing standards, SpO2 accuracy is within 3% between 70% to 100%.

 - Your device is defective and or experiencing some sort of malfunction.

 - Your sensor or converter cable is defective and or malfunctioning.

 Please contact CMI Health, Inc. customer service: 888-985-1125 or firstname.lastname@example.org for specific device or quality concerns.